The Complete Guide to Leg Waxing

 Professional Leg Waxing

-Following your waxing service, you’ll be prompted to schedule a follow up appointment in order to maintain your smooth, stubble-free legs and overall wax results.
+Following your waxing service, you’ll schedule a follow-up appointment in order to maintain your smooth, stubble-free legs and overall wax results.
 So how long does leg waxing last?
 The longevity of leg waxing results varies from person to person, and generally depends on your hair type, skin type, and really just how quickly your hair grows.
 Generally speaking, however, your leg wax should last up to six weeks.